Rt0727/LibraryOps-Scalable-Management-System/README.md

 - **Terraform IaC**: Automates the provisioning of database resources.
 - **Bash Scripts**: Simplifies routine tasks like backups and report generation.
 - **CLI Interface**: Provides a user-friendly way to interact with the library system.
+- **Python Integration**: Core logic for managing the library and running unit tests.

 ---